Fiat JTD engine: Applications

-3.0
+3.0 Multijet

 A 2987 cc double overhead camshaft V6 engine, featuring four valves-per-cylinder and common-rail direct fuel injection.
 A variant complying with the emission norms of the North America market (NAFTA) is the 3.0 V6 Multijet II and marketed by Fiat Chrysler as the FPT Multijet II.
 The high-performance, single turbo version is Jeep.